-Health In Harmony’s mission and that of their Indonesian partner, Alam Sehat Lestari (ASRI), is a difficult one—stopping forest loss in western Borneo, a region with one of the world’s highest deforestation rates (check out Part I for an introduction to the problem).
+Health In Harmony’s mission and that of their Indonesian partner, Alam Sehat Lestari (ASRI), is a difficult one—stopping forest loss in western Borneo, a region with one of the world’s highest deforestation rates.
 As planetary health professionals, we seek solutions that address the underlying social conditions that lead to forest loss.
 But those social factors are complicated, involving issues like government policy, population growth, poverty, indigenous rights, gender equality, and education.
 Tackling such a complex problem requires comprehensive and flexible solutions and more than a bit of creativity.

 Focusing on the area around Gunung Palung National Park, ASRI uses a 5-pronged approach that combats deforestation on multiple fronts.

 1. Monitor: To understand the problem and inform our actions, we first gauge the extent of forest loss and its causes.
 We make regular visits to communities that border the park to check for evidence of deforestation, like farm clearings, logging roads, and sawmills.
 We also cultivate a network of locally recruited forest guardians who update us about forest clearing activities and conditions in their neighborhoods.
 We back up these efforts by using satellite images to measure forest loss in each village and throughout the park.
 Finally, we survey households across the region to learn about changing social and economic conditions.
 Combining all these methods—site visits, local partners, satellite imagery, and surveys—gives us a complete picture of where the damage is being done and why.